garyfleming/continuous-entropy/continuous-entropy.md

 ^ TODO consider pulling up to after multi-faceted/before the first problem ^ First read this mantra in Continuous Delivery (Humble, Farley).
 And it's the key revelation behind most of the practices I'll mention today: if something hurts, do it more often.
 You'll figure out your options for making it not hurt.
 For making it mundane.
 Boring.
+^ I want this stuff to be boring so I can focus my energy and excitement on customer stuff.

 ---